RobertSzebenyi/klm-test/README.md

 - Extra validations can be added
 - More tests can be added
 - logging can be added
-- Itinerary Sequence search can be improved to not be String search like this: `LHR→AMS` but istead using IATA codes `LHR` and `AMS` and look for sequence in the database
+- Itinerary Sequence search can be improved to not be String search like this: `LHR→AMS`, but instead using IATA codes `LHR` and `AMS` and look for sequence in the `Itineraries` database table

 # KLM assignment